Saturday, October 15, 2022

 "We've just met.
 I am guessing you saw me sitting alone and thought you'd be kind to the woman with the disability.
 Do your good deed for the day.
 Am I right?"
 I can feel my anger growing.
 This has happened too many times in my life.
 I let my guard down.
 In return, I got a massive broken heart.

 "You could not be more wrong.
 I saw a beautiful woman sitting alone.
 She looked like someone I would like to get to know.
 I was wrong.
 Even though we have a lot in common, you are too angry.
 You are too negative.
 I like positivity.
-Your disability is a non-issue as for as I am concerned.
+Your disability is a non-issue as far as I am concerned.
 I was taught not to judge people on outward appearances.
 To see the person first.
 My name is Diego.
 Rodriguez.
 I manage the main restaurant in this hotel.
-Mucho gusto," he said, shaking my hand and then dropping his business card in my lap to prove he is telling the truth.
+Mucho gusto," he said, shaking my hand and then dropping his business card in my lap to prove he was telling the truth.

 "Nice to meet you," I reply.
 I tell him my name.
 My head is down.
 I avert his eyes.
 My voice comes out in a whispered embarrassed tone.